AndrewSisley/CQLDb/README.md

 ## Benchmarks

 Benchmarks (like everywhere else) are still very much a WIP, however you can find a quick and very rough summary in the table below (run on an 8th gen Intel i5 with SSD).
-You can run them locally from the cql_db folder with the following command `rustup run nightly cargo bench` if/after you have installed the rust nightly build.
+You can run them locally from the cql_db folder with the following command `rustup run nightly cargo bench` if/after you have installed the rust nightly build, but it will use about 900 kB of disk space.

 ### Single point read (nullable f64)